WEDG

-WEDG (103.3 FM) is a commercial radio station in Buffalo, New York, serving Western New York.
-It is owned by Cumulus Media and calls itself "103.3 The Edge," broadcasting an alternative rock radio format.
-The studios and offices are on the east side of Buffalo on James E. Casey Drive.
+WEDG (103.3 FM) is a commercial radio station licensed to Buffalo, New York, United States, serving Western New York.
+It is owned by Cumulus Media and calls itself "103.3 The Edge," broadcasting an alternative rock format.
+The studios are located on the east side of Buffalo on James E. Casey Drive.

-WEDG has an effective radiated power (ERP) of 49,000 watts, just short of the 50 kW maximum for most stations in New York.
-The transmitter is on Kensington Avenue, near the Kensington Expressway (New York State Route 33).
+WEDG's transmitter is sited on Kensington Avenue, near the Kensington Expressway (New York State Route 33).